canvas-tech-horizon/World-Date/README.md

 [![MIT License][license-image]][license-url]
 [![FOSSA Status][fossa-badge-image]][fossa-badge-url]

-# World Date
+# world-date

-Welcome to the WorldDate library – a powerful and versatile JavaScript library for seamless date and time manipulation.
+WorldDate library – a powerful and versatile JavaScript library for seamless date and time manipulation.
 This library offers a comprehensive set of functions designed to handle various aspects of date and time, ensuring accuracy and ease of use in a variety of applications.

 ## Features